Green peafowl: Cultural significance

 In Myanmar, the green peafowl was the coat of arms of the Konbaung dynasty, the country's last dynasty.
 The insignia was stitched onto royal costumes, and was the primary motif of the Peacock Throne, one of eight royal palin thrones.
 In 1865, Mindon Min began minting coins bearing the peacock insignia.
 The peacock symbolised the Sun, from which the Burmese monarchs claimed their descent.

 The flag of the National League for Democracy party features a stylised fighting peacock next to a star.

 During British rule in Burma, the peacock was featured on the flag of the governor and the naval ensign.
 The fighting stance of the peacock was adopted by anti-colonial activists, and again by the National League for Democracy after the 8888 Uprising.

+In ancient China, where peacocks were once more widespread, the peacock was known as a bird of "Jiude", the nine virtues.
+According to the Book of Zhou, these nine virtues are loyalty, trustworthiness, respectfulness, firmness, gentleness, harmony, steadfastness, integrity, and filiality.
+Beginning in the Ming Dynasty, 3rd ranked civil servants wore buzi, an embroidered patch on the front of one's uniform, featuring a peacock to symbolizing their virtues.
+In the Qing Dynasty, peacock feathers called Huayi (花翎) decorated the hats of officials, with sanyan huayi or three peacock feathers reserved for the highest rank.